Where to Find App Developers for Your Project? A Guide Through Reliable Sources

 Industry events and expos

-You can participate in industry events and expo, but it’s expensive.
+You can participate in industry events and expos, but it’s expensive.
 The ultimate cons are that you can meet all those people face-to-face and talk about your case, but the truth is that nowadays, you can do that via online meetings as well (without spending additional money).

 Unknown pre-made lists

 This is also another way to find app developers.
 The question is how impartial such a ranking truly is.
-It is always hard to tell if the author of 10 trusted software companies of 2020 was paid to show particular unities in a good light or not.
+It is always hard to tell if the author of 10 trusted software companies of 2023 was paid to show particular unities in a good light or not.
 This is why one should use only curated lists from reliable sources, well-known and trustworthy websites, or authors.

-The pre-made lists are, of course, a great time-saving solution that allows you to skip one of the early steps of your research when finding developers.
+The premade lists are, of course, a great time-saving solution that allows you to skip one of the early steps of your research when finding developers.
 They usually provide you with a short description and analysis of particular software development companies making it even easier for you.

 Below you’ll find some reliable portals that gather information about development companies and put them into lists (in many cases, “Top” ones).
 Those websites, however, are specialised and use their filters and advanced search tools.
 They also rely on trustworthy sources of information.